Liver Failure: Causes, Symptoms and Treatment

-When the liver is failing, time is of the essence.
-At the Center for Liver Diseases at the University of Chicago Medicine, we have a team of highly experienced specialists dedicated to helping adults with liver failure.
-When liver failure is suspected, we work together to recommend the best approach for you or your loved one.
+When your liver is failing, time is of the essence.
+At the Center for Liver Diseases at the University of Chicago Medicine, we have a team of highly experienced specialists dedicated to helping you manage your liver disease.

 Request an appointment with a hepatologist

-When the liver is failing, it can no longer complete these vital tasks.
+When the liver is failing, it can no longer complete its vital tasks.
 As a result, the body does not work properly.
-As liver failure progresses, you may experience some or all of the following symptoms:
+As chronic liver disease progresses, you may experience some or all of the following symptoms:

 - Jaundice, or yellow eyes and skin